Paletech/iOS-Keychain-Storage/README.md

 ```swift
 open func getString(_ key: String) -> String?
 ```
 This method allows you to retrieve a string value for a given key from the Keychain.
-The method returns the string value if it exists, or nil if it does not.
+The method returns the `String` value if it exists, or nil if it does not.

 <hr>